cmontemuino/tech-knowledge-base/blog-posts/amd-mi300x-hardware-exploration/README.md

-# Exploring AMD MI300X Hardware: A Deep Dive into High-Performance AI Computing
+# AMD MI300X for High-Performance AI Computing: Understanding the Hardware

 The landscape of AI and machine learning infrastructure is rapidly evolving, with AMD's MI300X representing a significant leap forward in accelerated computing capabilities.
 This exploration documents hands-on experience with a Dell PowerEdge XE9680[[^1] server equipped with eight MI300X accelerators[^2], providing insights into architecture, performance characteristics, and practical deployment considerations for modern AI workloads.